 5) Results Oriented.
 I am dedicated to helping you achieve your goals.
 Results: you’ll feel more energy, manage disease, lose weight.
 It’s not enough that I give you information.
 I want to teach you how to take action and really change your life.

 WANT A MORE FORMAL BIO…HERE GOES…

 Dawn Jackson Blatner is a registered dietitian and certified specialist in sports dietetics.
-Dawn is the nutrition consultant for the Chicago Cubs, a food and nutrition blogger with Huffington Post, and a nutrition expert on the advisory board of SHAPE Magazine.
-She is the author of two books: The Flexitarian Diet, ranked a top plant-based diet by US News & World Report and Superfood Swap, coming out at the end of 2016.
-Dawn recently starred in the hit primetime ABC television show called, My Diet Is Better Than Yours.
+Dawn is the nutrition consultant for the World Series Champion Chicago Cubs, a food and nutrition blogger with Huffington Post, and a nutrition expert on the advisory board of SHAPE Magazine.
+She is the author of two award-winning books: The Flexitarian Diet, ranked a top plant-based diet by US News & World Report and The Superfood Swap.
+Dawn recently starred in (and WON!) the hit primetime ABC television show called, My Diet Is Better Than Yours.

 Dawn has worked as the dietitian for Lifetime Television, Wild Oats healthfood store, The Chopping Block cooking school, exclusive beauty spas, DePaul University and Northwestern Memorial Hospital Wellness Institute.
 She was a national media spokesperson for the Academy of Nutrition & Dietetics for 9 years.

 When she’s not traveling the world sharing her nutrition philosophy, you can find Dawn in her hometown of Chicago…at a farmers market feeling up produce for freshness, in the kitchen testing out new recipes or jogging to pop music.
-She has an awesome stepson in college and lives with her handsome husband Chris and part-time shih tzu, Mr. Nuts.
+She has an awesome stepson and lives with her handsome husband Chris and part-time shih tzu, Mr. Nuts.
 Her website, DawnJacksonBlatner.com, is packed with resources focused on real food, more fun and no b.s. for people who want to eat right & feel awesome.